netdata/netdata/README.md

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

 Netdata is in a constant state of growth and evolution.
 The decisions that guide this development are ideally rooted in data.
-By analyzing anonymous telemetry data, we can answer questions such as: "What features are being used frequently?", "How do we prioritize between potential new features?" and "What elements of Netdata are most important to our users?"
+By analyzing anonymous telemetry data, we can answer questions such as "What features are being used frequently?", "How do we prioritize between potential new features?" and "What elements of Netdata are most important to our users?"

 By leaving anonymous telemetry enabled, users indirectly contribute to shaping Netdata's roadmap, providing invaluable information that helps us prioritize our efforts for the project and the community.

 We are aware that for privacy or regulatory reasons, not all environments can allow telemetry.
-To cater to this, we have simplified the process of disabling telemetry:
+To cater to this, we’ve simplified the process of disabling telemetry:

 - During installation, you can append `--disable-telemetry` to our `kickstart.sh` script, or
 - Create the file `/etc/netdata/.opt-out-from-anonymous-statistics` and then restart Netdata.